 Complementary to the Western European Study Abroad experience, another term of the Liberal Arts Program is devoted to travel and study in the developing world, usually in Southeast Asia.
 This 6 – 8 week study abroad program includes significant cultural exposure, as well as formal study of history, culture, and contemporary social and religious development.

-In Fall 2016 we will visit Thailand and Laos.
+In Fall 2017 we will visit Thailand and Cambodia.
 This term places the study of the Western tradition, a major part of the SSU curriculum, in a truly global perspective.
 Accommodations vary from being billeted with a Thai family to staying in guesthouses, hostels, and hotels.
 Meals are generally provided by hosts, or eaten in various cultural restaurants.

 The Asia Study Abroad Program is integrated closely with the four-year Liberal Arts Bachelor of Arts curriculum at St. Stephen’s University (SSU).
 That curriculum explores essential themes in the development of Western Civilization in relation to other world civilizations.
 Thus, the Asia term is integral to the academic learning objectives of the undergraduate curriculum at SSU.
 The Asia study abroad term has been developed to help students reinforce and refine their understanding of the histories, philosophies, cultures, religions, languages and the arts of Southeast Asia—Thailand and Laos in particular.